cerc-io/watcher-ts/packages/eden-watcher/README.md

     * In source watcher, export watcher state:

       ```bash
-      yarn export-state --export-file [export-file-path]
+      yarn export-state --export-file [export-file-path] --block-number [snapshot-block-height]
       ```

-      * `export-file`: Path of JSON file to which to export the watcher data.
+      * `export-file`: Path of file to which to export the watcher data.
+      * `block-number`: Block height at which to take snapshot for export.

     * In target watcher, run job-runner: